Sheepodeepo/Sheepodeepo/README.md

 Currently, I've been exploring more engineering solutions using AI through Hackathons creating very interesting real world applications and winning prizes as well!
 Check out this hackathon winning [demo](https://www.youtube.com/watch?v=sQS5CLRmQZY) of an AI Agent that I especially proud of building with a few friends, integrating RAG and MCP Server/Client to build an AI Agent for Marketing!

 ### ☁️ Hobbies/Facts
 I love reading manga, watching anime, and reading web-novels.
-My curren top 3 mangas so far are **Vinland Saga**, **Blue Lock**, and **Haikyuu**.
+My current top 3 mangas so far are **Vinland Saga**, **Blue Lock**, and **Haikyuu**.
 I also like playing video games and have played League of Legends, Valorant, Zelda: Breath of the Wild ❤️, and many more!

 ### 💻 Main Tech Stack
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" width="25"/> **Java**